rook/rook/Documentation/common-issues.md

 $ kubectl -n rook-ceph logs rook-ceph-osd-prepare-node1-fvmrp
 ```

-Towards the begining of the log you will see messages such as the following:
+Towards the beginning of the log you will see messages such as the following:
 ```
 # message that the device sda was skipped
 cephosd: skipping device sda that is in use (not by rook)